gaurav552sharma/Weather-Api/README.md

 ## Configuration
-I have already created the firebase configuration for my database just Use your own weather Api key from OpenWeatherMap
+I have already created the firebase configuration for my database and the weather api key , You can directly use the project

-1. Create a `.env` file in the root directory and add api key by the name REACT_APP_WEATHER_API_KEY

 ## Usage